 2 Authorisation to use the NRT Logo

-NVR registered training organisations are authorised to use the NRT Logo in accordance with this policy.
+WA registered providers are authorised to use the NRT Logo in accordance with this policy.

 3 Overarching principles

-The NRT Logo may only be used by NVR registered training organisations in accordance with this policy and any requirements imposed in an instrument made under section 185 of the National Vocational Education and Training Regulator Act 2011.
+The NRT Logo may only be used by WA registered providers in accordance with this policy and any requirements imposed in the registration standards 2025.

 The NRT Logo may only be used in association with nationally recognised training which may include: